codebards/policies/README.md

 * Account ownership information for [Calendarium](ownership-calendarium/index.md)

 ## Thank you Basecamp
-Code Bards policies are open source, licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-Basecamp wrote them first.
-We adapted ours from their [Basecamp open-source policies](https://github.com/basecamp/policies) / [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Code Bards policies are open source, licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) and are adapted from [Basecamp open-source policies](https://github.com/basecamp/policies) / [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Thank you Basecamp!

-You're free to use these policies in your own organization under the [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/) license.
-Edit them.
-Adapt them to your needs.
-Share them.
-Put them to work.